Overview - What is happening in the UK

 - Our fundraising has stimuated and is supporting new PAWS-GIST research projects in the UK

-We plan to hold three clinics each year, using each one to bring together up to 8 patients who will meet with GIST specialists from a variety of disciplines.
+We aim to hold three clinics each year, using each one to bring together up to 8 patients who will meet with GIST specialists from a variety of disciplines.

 - previous treatment and response to treatment